top of page

 Protein

-Natural sources of Protein
+Natural Sources of Protein

 • Whole egg: Whole eggs are highly proteinous and contain about 6.3g of protein per 50 g.